digitaltwinconsortium/ManufacturingOntologies/README.md

 Enter `WE19` from the SAP system's search box, which will bring up the `Configuration of RFC Connections` screen.
 Select the `Using message type` radio button and enter `/ISDFPS/CREMAS`.
 Click on the `Create` button.
 Click on the `EDICC` field.
 In the `Edit Control Record Fields` dialog, enter `LOGICAPP` for `Receiver Port` and `SAPLAPP` for `Sender Port`.
 Click the green check button.
 Click on the `Standard Outbound Processing` button.
 In the `Outbound Processing of IDoc` dialog, click the green check button to start the IDoc message processing.

-Note: To check for IDoc message processing errors, entering `SM58` from the SAP system's search box, which will bring up the `Transactional RFC` screen.
+Note: To check for IDoc message processing errors, entering `WE09` from the SAP system's search box, select a time range and click the `execute` button.
+This will bring up the `IDoc Search for Business Content` screen.

 ## Replacing the Production Line Simulation with a Real Production Line